SebGSX/rankings/README.md

 To run the app, please ensure that [.NET 9.0 SDK](https://dotnet.microsoft.com/download) is installed.

+### GitHub Project

+The project is hosted on GitHub within the [Rankings Project](https://github.com/users/SebGSX/projects/10).

+> *Note:* The project uses a simple Kanban board with user and enabler stories to track progress.

 ### Project Structure
 The project is structured as follows: